pistacchio/Dedalus/README.md

 * `story.removeFromInventory(<ID OF THE OBJECT>)`
 * `story.isInInventory(<ID OF THE OBJECT>)`

 Their usage is pretty obvious, isn't it?
+Just take note of the attribute `inventoryName`: it is optional, you must specify it only for those object that can eventually be stored in the inventory and represents the name they're presented with.

 <a name="optionalActions"></a>